 John M. Schultz.
-Mr. Schultz serves as the Chairman of the Company and Midland States Bank, the Company's banking subsidiary (the "Bank").
-He has held these positions since 2006.
-Since 1986, Mr. Schultz has served as the Chief Executive Officer of Agracel, Inc., an industrial developer of facilities for manufacturing and high tech entities in small to midsized communities, and is the author of BoomtownUSA: The $7^{1}/2$ Keys to Big Success in Small Towns.
-He also serves on the Board of Trustees of Monmouth College, a liberal arts college in Monmouth, Illinois, and the Board of Directors of Altorfer Inc., a privately held Caterpillar dealership headquartered in Cedar Rapids, Iowa with over 750 employees and 15 locations in Illinois, Iowa and Missouri, and is the past President of the Illinois State Universities Retirement System.
+Mr. Schultz serves as the Chairman of the Company, a position he has held since 2006.
+Mr. Schultz previously served as the Chairman of Midland States Bank, the Company's banking subsidiary (the "Bank"), from 2006 to 2017.
+Since 1986, Mr. Schultz has served as the Chief Executive Officer of Agracel, Inc., an industrial developer of facilities for manufacturing and high tech entities in small to midsized communities, and is the author of BoomtownUSA: The 71/2 Keys to Big Success in Small Towns.
+He also serves on the Board of Trustees of Monmouth College, a liberal arts college in Monmouth, Illinois, and the Board of Directors of Altorfer Inc., a privately held Caterpillar dealership headquartered in Cedar Rapids, Iowa, with several locations in Illinois, Iowa and Missouri, and is the past President of the Illinois State Universities Retirement System.
 Mr. Schultz received his B.S. in Entrepreneurism from Southern Methodist University and his M.B.A. from Harvard Business School.
 He is the brother of Robert F. Schultz, who is also a director of the Company and the Bank.
-Our board considered Mr. Schultz's experience as the chief executive of a successful business, his knowledge of and experience with real estate investment and development, his experience advising other companies in conducting business in small to midsized communities that are similar to those in our primary market areas, his experience as a trustee/director of other organizations and his knowledge of the business community in our central Illinois market area in determining that he should be a member of our board.
+Our board considered Mr. Schultz's experience as the chief executive of a local business, his knowledge of and experience with real estate investment and development, his experience advising other companies in conducting business in small to midsized communities that are similar to those in our primary market areas, his experience as a trustee/director of other organizations and his knowledge of the business community in our central Illinois market area in determining that he should be a member of our board.

 Leon J. Holschbach.
-Mr. Holschbach serves as the Vice Chairman, Chief Executive Officer and President of the Company, and Vice Chairman and Chief Executive Officer of the Bank.
+Mr. Holschbach serves as the Vice Chairman and Chief Executive Officer of the Company, and Vice Chairman of the Bank.
 He has held these positions since August 2007, when he joined the Company.
+Mr. Holschbach previously served as President of the Company from August 2007 to March 2018, as President of the Bank from August 2007 to November 2016, and as Chief Executive Officer of the Bank from August 2007 to March 2018.
 Prior to August 2007, Mr. Holschbach held the positions of Region Market President, Community Bank Group at AMCORE Bank, N.A., from 2000 to 2007; President and Chief Executive Officer of AMCORE Bank North Central N.A. from 1997 to 2000; and President of Citizen's State Bank in Clinton, Wisconsin, from 1979 to 1997.
 Mr. Holschbach received his B.A. in Economics from the University of Wisconsin in 1975.
-Our board considered Mr. Holschbach's 37-year career in community banking, his experience running a community banking division of a regional bank in our northern Illinois market area and his long-standing relationships within the business community in determining that he should be a member of our board.
+Our board considered Mr. Holschbach's long career in community banking, his experience running a community banking division of a regional bank in our northern Illinois market area and his long-standing relationships within the business community in determining that he should be a member of our board.